GenderDysphoria/GenderDysphoria.fyi/public/en/treatment.md

 ### Social Transition

-In a phrase: Coming out of the closet.
+In a phrase: coming out of the closet.
 This is simply announcing to the world that you are transgender.
-You announce that you wish to use a new name and/or new pronouns – or not, you may just wish for people to know that you are trans and do not actually identify with your assigned binary gender.
+You announce that you wish to use a new name and/or new pronouns – or not; you may just wish for people to know that you are trans and do not actually identify with your assigned binary gender.
 For some non-binary people this may not even be a full step away from their assignment, since gender is a spectrum and there is such as thing as a "non-binary man" and a "non-binary woman".

-A social transition is the act of stepping out of the closet, and it can relieve a lot of stress from suppression of ones self.
+A social transition is the act of stepping out of the closet, and it can relieve a lot of stress from the suppression of oneself.

 ### Legal Transition